 Racism, Xenophobia and Discrimination exist in all societies.
-Hate crimes and racial injustice are on the rise.
-The need for education to tackle this human rights issue is evident.
+The need for education to tackle these human rights issue is evident.
 We have compiled a set of anti-racism online courses that will equip you with the knowledge and skills to fight racial prejudice and challenge intolerant attitudes.
 The courses are free to audit.
 You can opt-in for a paid certificate for an extra fee.
+Financial aid is available for those who qualify through the course providers.

 Anti-Racism is a course offered by the University of Boulder Colorado and takes roughly 11 hours to complete.
 The course will provide you with an introduction to racism in the United States.
 You will explore what systemic and institutionalized racism is, why smear campaigns like #AllLivesMatter and #BlueLivesMatter are racist and you will learn to stand up against white supremacists.
 You will also discuss important terms such as “white privilege” and the concept of “whiteness” and develop a deeper understanding what they mean.
 The primary audience for this course is anyone who is interested in learning about race/racism in the US.